Identity Theft Passport Program

 It may take up to 30 days to determine the IDPP applicant’s eligibility.
 Once eligibility is determined, applicants will be notified of the eligibility decision in writing.
 If approved, applicants will receive their Identity Theft Passport with the notice along with information about the use, expiration, and replacement of the ID Theft Passport.

 An ID Theft Passport will be valid for a period of five (5) years from the date issued or renewed.
 An identity theft victim whose ID Theft Passport is about to expire or has expired may apply for renewal of the ID Theft Passport 30 calendar days before or after the expiration date on the ID Theft Passport.

 Identity Theft Links

-A Guide for Victims of Identity Theft: a guide by the Attorney General's Consumer Protection Division.
+Reporting Identity Theft and Placing Security Freezes on Your Credit Reports: a guide by the Attorney General's Consumer Protection Division.

 Federal Trade Commission (FTC) Identity Theft page.
 Includes what to do right away, what to do next, specific types of identity theft, protecting your identity, and sample letters and forms.

 Free Credit Report: The only source authorized by Federal law for your free credit reports.